 5. Which of these is not prefixed with any form of courteous leave-taking in friendly letters?

 c) With kindest regards

 Explanation: Courteous leave-taking may be prefixed with: With best wishes, With kind regards, With kindest regards, etc..

-6. Which of these phrases are used to start the main body of a friendly letter?
+6. Which of these phrases is used to start the main body of a friendly letter?

 a) It was nice of you to…